Recovering from knee replacement surgery can take time. It may sometimes seem overwhelming, but your healthcare team is there to help you cope.

 For example, you may need to learn how to:

 - care for surgical wounds or incision sites

-- use the continuous passive motion (CPM) machine, if prescribed
+- use a continuous passive motion (CPM) machine

-- transfer yourself from the bed to chair or sofa
+- transfer yourself from your bed to a chair or sofa

 - adhere to a home exercise program